tiramisulabs/seyfert-docs/src/content/docs/components/collectors.md

     });
   }
 }
 ```

-## Handling collector onStop
+## Handling the Collector's onStop Event

-A collector could stop this mean the collector won't be collecting more interactions of the message.
-To handle the stop we have to pass a callback into the `onStop` option when creating the collector.
+A collector may stop, meaning it will no longer collect interactions from the message.
+To handle this stop, we need to pass a return function to the `onStop` option when creating the collector.

-The callback will take two parameters:
+The return function will take two parameters:

-* `reason`.
-A string which indicates the reason of why the collector has stopped.
-The most common is `timeout` or `idle` if we added the timeout or idle property to our collector.
-You can set the reason when you manually stop the collector within the `collector.stop()` function.
+- `reason`.
+A string indicating the reason why the collector stopped.
+The most common are `timeout` or `idle` if we’ve added a timeout or idle property to our collector.
+You can set the reason when manually stopping the collector within the `collector.stop()` function.

-* `refresh`.
-A function which you can execute to refresh the collector, making it collecting interactions as it did before.
+- `refresh`.
+A function that you can run to refresh the collector, causing it to resume collecting interactions as it did before.

-Here is an example of how we add an idle to the collector of 1000ms and then everytime it enters into `onStop` callback we refresh it.
+Here’s an example of how we add an idle timeout of 1000ms to the collector and refresh it every time it enters the `onStop` return function.

 ```ts ins={34-38} showLineNumbers copy
 import {